Zelmoghazy/esp32-ethernet-lan8720/README.md

 </p>

-### High level block diagram of ethernet connection
+### High level block diagram of Ethernet Connection

 1. **The Media Access Controller (MAC) :** The MAC is usually integrated into a processor and controls the data-link-layer portion of the OSI model.
     * The data link layer defines the way in which communication takes place over the medium and the frame structure for the transmitted and received messages